 Pulling it Together

 The data receiver demo is a MegunoLink Pro project and an Arduino program which demonstrates setting Interface Panel controls from an Arduino program.
-You can download a zip file with the MegunoLink Pro Project and Arduino Program.
+You can download a zip file with the MegunoLink Pro Project and Arduino Program below.

 The Interface Panel for the demo receiver project has four controls and one component: